-Cooking up a storm since 2012, The Schmoozenbergs bring you their special blend of gypsy swing delights, with Parisian and Eastern European flavours, and liberal sprinklings of jazz and high-energy folk.
+Cooking up a storm since 2012, The Schmoozenbergs bring you their special blend of gypsy jazz delights, with Parisian and Eastern European flavours, and liberal sprinklings of high-energy folk.
 Stir in their bouncing rhythms, irresistible melodies and playful improvisations, and enjoy a deliciously moreish musical feast.

 With two guitars, fiddle and double bass, The Schmoozenbergs play spirited, lively instrumental tunes to put a smile on your face and a spring in your step.

-A busy live band, they have played throughout the country, from tiny shows to huge shows, including performances at some of the UK’s biggest festivals (Glastonbury (2016-2019), Boomtown, Shambala, Green Man), national arts centre tours, jazz clubs, bars, swing dance events, village halls, cafés, campfires and street corners.
+A busy live band, they have played throughout the country, from tiny shows to huge shows, including performances at some of the UK’s biggest festivals (Glastonbury, Boomtown, Shambala, Green Man), concert halls, arts centres, jazz clubs, bars, swing dance events, village halls, cafés, campfires and street corners.

 So…there we are…Heart-warming, hip-swinging music for all.

 “A voyage of delight, a foot tapping whirl of expressive energy”

 “The musicianship is excellent, laidback and accomplished…played with love and abandon”

 “To talk with someone in a lively and friendly way, typically in order to impress them”